Chart Color Schemes

 Altona North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Altona North has high cultural diversity, with 37.3% of its population born overseas and 43.9% speaking a language other than English at home.
-Christianity is the dominant religion in Altona North, comprising 47.0% of the population.
-Islam is overrepresented compared to Greater Melbourne's average, making up 16.0% of Altona North's population.
+Altona North has a high level of cultural diversity, with 37.3% of its population born overseas and 43.9% speaking a language other than English at home.
+Christianity is the main religion in Altona North, comprising 47.0% of people there, which is higher than the Greater Melbourne average of 5.6%.
+Islam is overrepresented in Altona North, making up 16.0% of its population compared to the regional average of 5.6%.

 Frequently Asked Questions - Diversity